 Several geotechnical reports were submitted, including a third party review commenting on the instability on the property and adjacent areas.
 The reports include a Landslide Assessment Assurance Statement and indicate the subject property is suitable for the intended use.
-To support the application, a geotechnical report has been submitted that indicates that the subject property is suitable for the proposed sewage disposal system.
+To support the application, a geotechnical report has also been submitted that indicates the subject property is suitable for the proposed sewage disposal system.
+It is recommended that a covenant be registered on title to ensure that the future construction is in accordance with the geotechnical recommendations.